Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Limitations and future work

 \section{Limitations and future work}

 \textbf{Determinism, access to model dynamics} Our main focus is combinatorially complex domains.
-There are many applications of interest in which we can assume access to underlying dynamics and determinism (for example, in the fields of Combinatorial Optimization and Automated Theorem Proving).
+There are many applications of interest in which we can assume access to underlying dynamics and determinism (for example Automated Theorem Proving).
 Nevertheless, it is an interesting future direction to adjust our method to stochastic domains and learned models.

 \textbf{Reliance on the offline data} In our experiments, we need offline datasets of successful trajectories.
 We leave for future work developing an algorithm based on the expert iteration paradigm.